torresmateo/arcade-gmail-digest/README.md

 # Gmail digest

-A sample application that relies on langgraph and Arcade-AI to read and digest your inbox.
+A sample application that relies on LangGraph and [Arcade-AI](https://github.com/ArcadeAI/arcade-ai) to read and digest your inbox.

 # How this app works